 Jump ahead to the modern day: Mr. Tom Cruise is now the most outspoken celebrity supporter of the Church of Scientology.
-The actor lives and breathes everything Planet Xenu.
-Naturally, there are some nutty (but maybe true) Tom Cruise and Scientology rumors floating around.
-This list ranks the craziest of the bunch, strap yourself in to a nearby E-Meter and get ready to upvote the Tom Cruise Scientology rumors and tales you think are most bizarre.And remember, these are all “just rumors."
+Naturally, there are some nutty Tom Cruise and Scientology rumors floating around.
+Remember, these are all just rumors.

-Scientology itself is very anti-psychiatry.
-Founder L. Ron Hubbard, proclaimed psychiatry was an evil enterprise, a form of terrorism, and the cause of crime.
+Scientology itself is anti-psychiatry.
+Founder L. Ron Hubbard proclaimed psychiatry was an evil enterprise, a form of terrorism, and the cause of crime.
 Hubbard’s anti-psychiatry themes were first introduced in his sci-fi books Mission Earth and Battlefield Earth.

 In a famous 2005 interview with Matt Lauer, Tom Cruise defended his criticism of Brooke Shields taking medication for post-partum depression.
 When Lauer talked about certain drugs helping people he knew, Cruise said: "You're glib."
 And later in the charged interview, "You don't know the history of psychiatry.
-I do."Image: Featureflash / Shutterstock.com
+I do."5,074499Do you believe this?

 In 2008, Jerry O’Connell made a Tom Cruise Scientology parody video for Funny or Die.
 O’Connell’s video is a satire of the infamous/intense video interview Cruise gave about Scientology.
 Cruise wields such power in the Scientology community that O’Connell still avoids him to this day.